andreasmang/claire/README.md

 ## Run COLDREG

-Instructions on how to use COLDREG can be found in [doc/README-RUN.md](doc/README-RUN.md).
+Instructions on how to use COLDREG can be found in [doc/README-INSTALLATION.md](doc/README-INSTALLATION.md).
 To check if your installation works you can do:

 ```bash
 ./bin/runcoldreg
 ```

-This will run a test problem.
+This will run a 32x32x32 registration test problem with default parameters.